 For group counseling in ODF and IOT, one or more therapists treat two or more clients at the same time with a maximum of 12 in the group, focusing on the needs of the individuals served.
-At least one participant in the group session must be Drug Medi-cal (DMC) eligible to claim DMC reimbursement for the group session.
+At least one participant in the group session must be Drug Medi-Cal (DMC) eligible to claim DMC reimbursement for the group session.
 (Title 22 §51341.1).
-Outpatient and Intensive Outpatient Program Treatment Services: Services shall include but not necessarily be limited to the following:
+Outpatient and Intensive Outpatient Program Treatment Services:

-- ces shall include but not necessarily be limited to the following - Substance abuse counseling and education;
+Services shall include but not necessarily be limited to the following:

-- Individual, group, and family counseling; - Sexual and physical abuse counseling; - Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; - Education on HIV/AIDS transmission and access to testing; - Education on Tuberculosis (TB) and Hepatitis C and access to testing; - Coordination of ancillary services (i.e. assistance in accessing and completing dental services, social services, community services, educational/vocational training, and other services which are medically necessary to prevent risk to fetus or infant); referral to pertinent community services according to client treatment/discharge plans; - Substance abuse treatment and other therapeutic interventions for women which addressing issues of relationships, sexual and physical abuse, - Sufficient case management to ensure that women and their children have access to primary medical care, primary pediatric care, gender specific substance abuse recovery and treatment, and other needed services.
+- Substance abuse counseling and education; - Individual, group, and family counseling; - Sexual and physical abuse counseling; - Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; - Education on HIV/AIDS transmission and access to testing; - Education on Tuberculosis (TB) and Hepatitis C and access to testing; - Coordination of ancillary services (i.e. assistance in accessing and completing dental services, social services, community services, educational/vocational training, and other services which are medically necessary to prevent risk to fetus or infant); referral to pertinent community services according to client treatment/discharge plans; - Substance abuse treatment and other therapeutic interventions for women which addressing issues of relationships, sexual and physical abuse, - Sufficient case management to ensure that women and their children have access to primary medical care, primary pediatric care, gender specific substance abuse recovery and treatment, and other needed services.